I have heard that PA no longer has alimony?

 It is not related directly.

 I am scared to death to think of what will happen.
 He has said several times he just wants to leave and I don't doubt he will.
 There is no way I could pay the mortgage on the house, and I wonder if I could even afford a place on what I make.
 I wonder what are my options?
-I do work 3 days a week and make @100$ I plan on getting another job, but I don't know what he is going to do?
+I do work 3 days a week and make @100$ I plan on getting another job, but I don't know what he is gonna do?
 Any help would ease my mind and help with a new plan.
 Thank you

 Pennsylvania Consolidated Statutes Annotated [Pa.
 Cons.
 Stat.
 Ann.), Title (Tit) 23.
 Section (Sec.)
 3701,